SovereignCloudStack/central-api/README.md

 - Kubernetes API's are generally more wide-spread / popular, provide more extensibility tooling for adding other arbitrary services
-- This would go against SCS's
-  [technological vision](https://scs.community/about/#technological-vision)
-  which does not envision OpenStack as primary SCS service.
+- This would not be well aligned with SCS's [technological vision](https://scs.community/about/#technological-vision) which does not envision OpenStack as primary SCS service.